What you need to do to get your personal loan application across the line.

 - Check the credit requirements.
 You should check what credit rating your lender requires for its lending requirements, and then see if you meet them.
 If you're required to have good credit, it usually means no negative listings on your file.
 If you’re unsure, it’s best to ask the lender before you apply.
 The majority of lenders have online chat services that can offer assistance.
-To see where you stand in terms of credit, you can order a copy of your file online today.
+As mentioned, check your credit score for free with finder to get an idea of your credit position.

 - Find out the minimum income.
 Each lender will have a different minimum income requirement, and this minimum may also change depending on the loan product you’re looking at.
 The minimum income is listed on finder.com.au review pages, so you can confirm this before you apply.